 TBR® Inspection Report:

-Brown's Woods is Iowa's main city forest protection area, providing more than four miles of trails to visit.
-The 486-acre woodland of West Des Moines comprises a canopy of oak and hickory trees enhancing from Brown's Woods Drive to Raccoon Creek.
-Brown's Woodland is fun to visit at any time of year.
+Brown's Woods, located in West Des Moines, is the largest urban forest area in Iowa's main city, offering visitors over 2 miles of trails to explore.
+The 486-acre woodland is home to a canopy of oak and hickory trees that stretch from Brown's Woods Drive to Raccoon Creek, making it a perfect destination to visit year-round.
 The park can only be accessed by cross-country or foot skis.
 The park has quality outdoor entertainment and environmental awareness for Polk County residents and tourists.
 There are two amphitheaters for the wooden bench, lots of geocaches, lunch picnic tables, and clean toilets.
-The park of Wildlife preserve is filled with oak and hickory trees as well as trails for hiking and geocaching.
-Brown's Woods is a great place to get good exercise and connect with nature.
+The Wildlife Preserve within the park is also filled with oak and hickory trees and provides additional trails for hiking and geocaching.
+Brown's Woods is an excellent destination for those seeking to stay active and connect with nature.

 Specialty: